starkandwayne-attic/starkandwayne.github.com/_posts/2013-01-28-companycreate.md

 Stark & Wayne already has two wonderful customers to work with.
 Ironically, I only wanted to share that Stark & Wayne existed when I knew it had an initial paying customer.
 But two is so much better!

-One customer is a 3000-person non-technology orientated company who has a very innovative engineering organization based out of New York.
+One customer is a 3000-person non-technology oriented company who has a very innovative engineering organization based out of New York.
 Scrum teams, daily deployments, continuous deployment via Jenkins.
 It's exciting stuff for a company who has no business being exciting in this area.

 The other is the newly created **Pivotal Initiative** - the new parent organization for Cloud Foundry, taking over from VMWare at the end of 2012.
 In just one month some very exciting open source work has been completed.
 If you're on the Cloud Foundry mailing lists you've seen a little bit of it.
 It's coming soon.
 Cloud Foundry just got a lot simpler to get installed and running.